Sourdface/example-retro-3d/README.md

 [Play Now](https://bradharms.github.io/inthepipes-game)

-> **NOTE:** For best results, play in the browser's full-screen mode on a 16:9 screen.
+> **NOTE:** For best results, play in full-screen mode on a 16:9 wide-screen screen display.

 ## How to Play